ChangfuXu/AMCoEdge/README.md

 [2] M. Li, J. Gao, L. Zhao, and X. Shen, “Deep reinforcement learning for collaborative edge computing in vehicular networks,” IEEE Transactions on Cognitive Communications and Networking, 2020.

 [3] C. Xu, Y. Li, X. Chu, H. Zou, W. Jia, and T. Wang, “Smcoedge: Simultaneous multi-server offloading for collaborative mobile edge computing,” in ICA3PP 2023.
-(An extended Version has been published on IEE TMC) [Code](https://github.com/ChangfuXu/SMCoEdge)
+(An extended version has been published on IEEE TMC) [Code](https://github.com/ChangfuXu/SMCoEdge)

 # Citation
 If our method can be used in your paper, please help cite: